On Clarity in Financial Analysis

 Clarity in financial analysis is often discussed as a communication problem: how clearly results are explained, how compelling the narrative sounds, or how polished the slides look.
 In practice, most clarity problems arise much earlier.

-They arise when structure is missing upstream, and explanation is forced to compensate downstream.
+They arise when minimum structure is missing upstream, and explanation is forced to compensate downstream.

-This article argues that clarity in financial analysis is not created by storytelling, wording, or presentation.
+This article argues that clarity in financial analysis is not created by storytelling or presentation.
+It is also not created by adding more models, but by making the right structure explicit at the level the decision requires.
 It is created through disciplined structural analysis, and only then preserved and revealed through language and visualisation.
 To make that case, we need to look carefully at how financial analysis is actually produced, how finance teams are perceived in decision-making, where common artefacts come from, and what “structural clarity” really means in practice.

 This argument applies to decisions where finance is asked to provide analytical grounding – to explain outcomes, compare options, assess trade-offs, or justify resource allocation.
 It does not claim that all decisions can or should be fully modelled, nor that financial structural analysis can replace strategic judgement, experience, or values.